-Present Status and Future Research and Development Strategies of Winter Legume Crops in Nepal
+Present Status and Future Research Strategies of Winter Legume Crops in Nepal

 ABSTRACT

 Grain legume cultivation is the fundamental part of the Nepalese agriculture production systems, as these crops can be grown in a wide range of land from fertile to degraded or marginal soils, and also because of the Dal-Bhat-Tarkari eating habits of its populace.
 These crops occupied about 11% of the country’s total cultivated land, and fourth in the area and production after rice, maize, and wheat.
 Grain legume crops are also called ‘poor man’s meat’, and these crops have a significant role in increasing cropping intensity and crop diversification.
 Among the grain legume crops, lentil (Lens culinaris Medikus), chickpea (Cicer arietinum L.; Cicer kabulium.), kidney bean (Phaseolus vulgaris L.), grasspea (Lathyrus sativus L.), fababean (Vicia faba L.), and field pea (Pisum sativum L.) are the main legume crops for the winter season.
 The Grain Legume Research Program (GLRP), Khajura has released and registered fourteen varieties of lentil, seven varieties of chickpea, and one variety of kidney bean for different agro-ecological domains with their improved cultivation practices, i.e., agronomic and disease and pest management, but this program has not been able to release any variety of grasspea, fababean, and field pea.
-This paper certainly helps update the research status and strategies on winter grain legumes for all concerned researchers, extension personnel, students, and ultimately, farmers.

 Key words: Nepal; grain legumes; varieties; technology